How to Use Olive Oil for Weight LossReading time: 10 min

 Nutritional Profile of Olive Oil

-While exact numbers can vary, based on the maturity and species of olive used in the pressing, the United States Department of Agriculture (USDA) states that 1 tablespoon (13.5 grams) of olive oil, contains:
+While exact numbers can vary based on the maturity and species of olive used in the pressing, the United States Department of Agriculture (USDA) states that 1 tablespoon (13.5 grams) of olive oil contains:

 Types of Olive Oil

-If you’ve ever stopped and had a good look at the bottles of olive oil at your grocery store, you might have noticed there are more than a few different types of olive oil on offer.
-From extra virgin to virgin, fruity to ripe – it’s no wonder you can get ‘extra’ confused when it comes to choosing an oil.
+If you’ve ever stopped and looked at the bottles of olive oil at your grocery store, you might have noticed more than a few different types of olive oil on offer.

-These types of olive oil vary in flavor profile and nutrition… but where does the difference come from?
+These types of olive oil vary in flavor profile and nutrition, but where does the difference come from?

-Well, kind of like winemaking there are a few different variables at play here.
+Like winemaking, there are a few different variables at play here.

 These are:

-While the type and maturity of the fruit alter the flavor notes and aroma of the oil, what makes the real difference is the extraction process.
-This is where olive oil is broken down into categories like ‘extra virgin’ and ‘pure’.
-Remember, just like wine, different olive oils work best with different dishes, so let’s also check out what are the best types of olive oil depending on what’s on for dinner.
+Remember, like wine, different olive oils work best with other dishes, so let’s also check out the best types of olive oil depending on what’s on for dinner.

 Extra Virgin Olive Oil

 This is an extremely refined and minimally treated oil whose quality is maximized by extreme filtration.
-The main characteristic distinguishing extra virgin olive oil from other types is its high oleic acid content (>55%).
-It is pale in color and delicate aroma.

 Virgin Olive Oil

-This is an oil that contains less than 2% free monounsaturated fatty acids and with a color ranging from light green to yellowish.
-It has notes of fruit, and sometimes nutty or earthy undertones present in other oils.
+This is an oil that contains less than 2% free monounsaturated fatty acids and has a color ranging from light green to yellowish.

-The benefits of extra virgin olive oil come from the production process.
-It’s made using the cold-pressed method and without treatment by heat, to preserve the delicate balance of heat-sensitive compounds in the oil.
+It’s made using the cold-pressed method and without treatment by heat to preserve the delicate balance of heat-sensitive compounds in the oil.

-For this reason, virgin olive oil works best for dishes that don’t require heat.
-Try using it in hummus or other dips, or as a replacement for butter or margarine on bread or to balance soups.
+Try using it in hummus or other dips as a replacement for butter or margarine on bread or to balance soups.

 Pure Olive Oil

-Pure or regular olive oil simply means that heat or chemicals have been used in the extraction process.
-For this reason, some of the virgin olive oil benefits are lost, and its oleic acid content is somewhere between 3-4%.
+For this reason, some of the benefits of virgin olive oil are lost, and its oleic acid content is between 3-4%.

 On the other hand, it is a better olive oil for cooking as it’s already been treated with heat.